S-VHS – The Sundance Review

 Here’s the thing, though: this film is a remarkable improvement on its predecessor, in pretty much every department.
 The production value on each short has skyrocketed.
 The directing, acting, and writing across the board has gotten a serious shot in the arm.
 The result is that S-VHS is, for the most part, a lot of fun in the theater.
 It’s all the more surprising given the incredibly short turnaround on the movie’s production – it started filming late last year.
-It turned out to be one of the best surprises at Sundance this year.
+It turned out to be one of the best surprises at Sundance 2013.

 While the overall anthology is well worth a look, here’s each individual segment broken down:

-Directed by Simon Barrett, and the undoubtedly the worst section in the lot.
+Directed by Simon Barrett, and undoubtedly the worst segment in the lot.
 This one acts as a framing sequence for all the other films, which is its undoing.
 How can a movie possibly be scary when it continually breaks for other movies?
 There’s no way to build any kind of atmosphere.
-If it were to be reedited into one piece, it wouldn’t flow well at all.
+But even if it were to be reedited into one piece, it wouldn’t flow well at all.
 The premise has a private investigator and his partner/girlfriend break into a house while looking for a missing college student.
 The found footage POV comes from the video cameras that they use to film their investigation, because… um… reasons.
 The girl begins watching some VHS tapes she discovers, and each tape is one of the other segments in the film.
 It’s building some kind of mythology for this franchise, as it follows from a similar framing sequence in the first film.
 What’s the point, though?
 Why does there have to be a justification for any of this?
 Why can’t these movies just consist one short film after another?
 It’s so silly.

 Phase I Clinical Trials